Superhoben/MD-simulation-CDIO/index.rst

 For copper, Cu, the following results were obtained

-.. list-table:: NVT Copper properties
+.. list-table:: NVE Copper properties
    :widths: 33 33 33
    :header-rows: 1